-- 359 people were in the building when the - 169 individuals were killed, including 19 children & 1 volunteer nurse - No live person was removed after 1700hrs on Day 1 - Almost all of the deceased victims were within the collapse zone - Very different from Earthquake Survivability
+- 359 people were in the building when the bomb was detonated - 517 persons were injured, Total in area 169 individuals were killed, including 19 children & - 1 volunteer nurse - Final live person (15 y.o.) was found at 1700hrs and removed by 2030hrs on Day 1 Many were accessible by remaining stairs or aerial ladder - Almost all of the deceased victims were within the collapse zone - 6 were in adjacent buildings, 1 in street

-Explosion Effects on Specific Buildings (cont.)
+Explosion Effects on Specific Buildings (continued)

 - In C3 type Concrete Frames, the URM infill is also particularly vulnerable to blast pressure (large areas and very little resistance to the lateral pressure). - Pre-cast concrete PC2: In pre-cast frame type structures, the lightly (gravity) connected floor slabs and wall planes can be blown away, leaving unbraced beams and columns. - If beam/column connections are minimal, entire sections of the structure could collapse.

-Progressive collapse has occurred when only one column was dislodged by a relatively small gas explosion in a multi-story, pre-cast structure. - In Box type PC2 (such as the barracks in Saudi Arabia), the wall and floor slabs nearest the blast may be dislodged and broken loose at their joints.
+Progressive collapse has occurred when only one column was dislodged by a relatively small gas explosion in a multi-story, pre-cast structure.

+In Box type PC2 (such as the barracks in Saudi Arabia), the wall and floor slabs nearest the blast may be dislodged and broken loose at their joints.